 Live chat is becoming one of the most powerful tools in a customer service team’s repertoire.
-According to a 2017 survey from Zendesk, 32% of customers use live chat to resolve their queries, up from just 18% a few years ago.
-And 13% now prefer it over other methods.
 Your customers have high expectations for service, and live chat is rapidly becoming one of the most effective ways for you to meet those expectations.

 However, just like any tool, live chat can be misused, and a poorly implemented live chat program can do more harm than good.
 Slow response times, poorly trained agents, and unhelpful bots can all drive customers away.
 If you’re going to implement live chat poorly, you’d be better off not implementing it at all.